FreeCAD/FreeCAD-documentation/wiki/TechDraw_Geometric_dimensioning_and_tolerancing.md

 ### Symbol reference

-To insert any GD&T symbol, TechDraw provides the feature [customize format extension](TechDraw_ExtensionCustomizeFormat.md).
-To use this, select a balloon or dimension and use its toolbar button. <small>(v0.20)</small>
+To insert GD&T symbols TechDraw provides the [Customize format label](TechDraw_ExtensionCustomizeFormat.md) feature.

 As reference, here are lists of characters to be used for geometric tolerancing   *